nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_6.md

 * Sort the newly created column from largest to smallest value.
       * one entry corresponding to biospecimen (BS_BA6AZWB3) is collected from a patient at 36.5 yrs of age, who is considered an adult.
-      * since we are studying the difference between pediatric cancers types, delete this entry from table leaving with 49 rows.
+      * since we are studying the difference between pediatric cancers types, delete this entry from table leaving 49 rows.

-* Next, create as a new column **diagnosis_age_range** and enter the formula.
-This column convert the age at diagnosis in years to intervals spanning five years.
+* Next, create a new column **diagnosis_age_range** and enter the formula.
+This column converts the age at diagnosis in years to intervals spanning five years.

 ```
 =LOOKUP(Z2,{0,5,10,15},{"0-5","5-10","10-15","15-20"})